carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-faq.md

 ```
 This is to ensure that the package is aware of the additional files, while `includePaths` ensures that the folder is a part of the `imgpkg` bundle created by `kctrl`.

-The template section in `package-resources.yml` should be updated in a similar fashion to ensure that `kctrl dev deploy` yields accurate results.
+The template section in `package-resources.yml` should be updated in a similar fashion to ensure that `kctrl dev` yields accurate results.

 `kctrl` generates the OpenAPI schema for a package if a values schema is provided.